tperry2x-uk/OpenXtalk-IDE-DontPanicEdition/IDE Bundle/Contents/Tools/Documentation/guides/XTalk Script.md

 ### Summary

-Each object has a script, which can be empty or can contain one or more LiveCode handlers.
+Each object has a script, which can be empty or can contain one or more handlers.
 You change a script using the Code Editor, or by setting the object's **script** property.

 A script can contain four kinds of handlers: commands, function